 Three Cheese Sauce

-The base for almost every cheesy pasta dish we make is this simple cheese sauce from scratch, made in 10 minutes!
+The base for almost every cheesy pasta dish we make is this easy cheese sauce recipe, ready in 10 minutes!

-- Roux: All cheese sauce recipes start with a roux (pronounced ROO), including this three cheese sauce recipe.
+- Roux: All creamy sauce recipes start with a roux (pronounced ROO), including this easy cheese sauce recipe.

-This is a fancy French cooking term for a thickener made with equal parts of a fat (usually butter) and all-purpose flour.
+This is a fancy French cooking term for a thickener made with equal parts fat (usually butter) and all-purpose flour.

-- Milk: You need to add liquid to the roux to create a pourable creamy cheddar cheese sauce.
+- Milk: You need to add liquid to the roux to create a pourable creamy sauce.
 In this case, the liquid is milk.

 You can use any type you prefer, but using milk with a higher percentage of fat, like whole milk or half & half, will give you the best results.